MeowMeow0417/page-replacement-simulation/README.md

 ## 📄 Documentation

 The full case study is available at:
-`docs/CaseStudyDocumentation.pdf`
+`docs/OS CASE STUDY - Gilbert Cura.pdf`

 It includes:
 - Description of all three algorithms